How to Apply?

 Letter of Interest and Curriculum Vitae

-Why do you want to undertake graduate work?
+- Why do you want to undertake graduate work?

-Why do you qualify to pursue a graduate degree at Virginia Tech?
+- Why do you qualify to pursue a graduate degree at Virginia Tech?

-What do you expect to derive from your program of study?
+- What do you expect to derive from your program of study?

-If you have a concentration or area of interest in mind, briefly outline your interests in this area.
+- If you have a concentration or area of interest in mind, briefly outline your interests in this area.

-What do you expect to contribute as a student and subsequently as a member of the profession?
+- What do you expect to contribute as a student and subsequently as a member of the profession?

 Applying as an International Student

-- Blacksburg Campus: Prospective residential on-campus international students might be required to submit TOEFL scores, immigration documents, and other additional materials with their application.
+- Blacksburg Campus: Prospective residential on-campus international students might be required to submit immigration documents and other additional materials with their application.
 Please consult with Graduate Student Immigration Services.

-Any Additional Information/Supporting Material
+Additional Information/Supporting Material

-Applicants are welcome to submit any additional information with application material that would be useful in evaluation of your application.
+Applicants are welcome to submit any additional information with application material that would be useful in the evaluation of your application.

 Degree-seeking students must include a $75 fee with their application, though check to see if you qualify for a waiver or reduced fee.
 All application fees are non-refundable.

 Spring: January 1